MrShameer/DiscordMemeSound/README.md

 1. Play meme sounds like ***Fbi Open Up*** , ***Nani*** , ***Illuminati*** , many more.
 2. Store reminders and can display back the message, 10 minutes before the time set.
+3. Post quotes and can search for quotes.

 ## Usage